csumb/csumb-gatsby/README.md

 The CSUMB website is made up of lots of little pieces.
 This repository includes all the code we use to pull those pieces together into a single, cohesive site using Gatsby.

+Need help with your campus website?
+[Get in touch with web services.](https://csumb.edu/web)

 # Technical notes

 ## Setup